5-HT2B receptor: Clinical significance

+Valvular heart disease

 5-HT2B receptors have been strongly implicated in causing drug-induced valvular heart disease.
 The Fen-Phen scandal in the 80s and 90s revealed the cardiotoxic effects of 5-HT2B stimulation.
 Today, 5-HT2B agonism is considered a toxicity signal precluding further clinical development of a compound.

+Migraines

+The non-selective serotonin receptor agonist meta-chlorophenylpiperazine (mCPP) induces migraines and this may be due to serotonin 5-HT2B receptor agonism.
+Serotonin 5-HT2 receptor antagonists used as antimigraine agents, such as methysergide, cyproheptadine, and pizotifen, may be producing their antimigraine effects specifically via serotonin 5-HT2B receptor antagonism.

 Ligands

 The structure of the 5-HT2B receptor was resolved in a complex with the valvulopathogenic drug ergotamine.
 As of 2009, few highly selective 5-HT2B receptor ligands have been discovered, although numerous potent non-selective compounds are known, particularly agents with concomitant 5-HT2C binding.
 Research in this area has been limited due to the cardiotoxicity of 5-HT2B agonists, and the lack of clear therapeutic application for 5-HT2B antagonists, but there is still a need for selective ligands for scientific research.